vladValeros/barangay-health-tracker-using-r/README.md

 ## Problem Statement

 Many barangay-level health facilities rely on fragmented or manual records, making it difficult to identify health trends, respond to outbreaks, or make data-informed decisions.
-There's a need for a lightweight, accessible, and visual data tool that can interpret patient-level data in real-time — especially for underserved and low-resource communities.
+There's a need for a lightweight, accessible, and visual data tool that can interpret patient-level data quickly.

 ---